Bulletin #2761, Container Gardening Series: Gardening in Small Spaces

 If you are going to place your Square Foot Garden on concrete or asphalt or another solid surface, use a single sheet of 3/4-inch plywood for the base, and screw the plywood onto the frame.
 You also need to drill a few evenly spaced drainage holes (4 to 6) in the plywood base.

 The soil mix for a Square Foot Garden is equal volumes of peat moss, coarse vermiculite, and compost (Bartholomew recommends five different types of compost).
 A 4 x 4 square foot garden will require 8 cubic feet of the mix.
-Peat moss often comes in 3 cubic foot bales, and the big bags of coarse vermiculite also are 2 or 3 cubic feet.
+A more sustainable option than peat moss is coir and it often comes in compressed bricks, loose bags, or bales which can be rehydrated by submerging in water.
+Big bags of coarse vermiculite come in 2 or 3 cubic feet sizes.
 Mix the three in a wheelbarrow or other big container or tarp and fill the box up to the edges.
 This mix is high in nutrients because of the compost, and is very loose and friable, making it easy for plant roots to grow and obtain all the nutrients and water that they need.
-Both the peat moss and the vermiculite help to hold water in the soil for the use of the plants.
+Both the coir and the vermiculite help to hold water in the soil for the use of the plants.

 Now you need to mark off your squares.
 There are 16 squares in a 4 x 4-foot garden.
 Use either nail with twine or string to mark off the squares, or, for a more permanent grid, use narrow wooden laths or recycled 4-foot Venetian blind slats.
 If you are using a more permanent grid, the ends of the grid sections should also be screwed to the boards that edge the garden.